 Mahalaya Paksham and Pitra Paksha are observed during Krishna Paksha (waning moon phase) in the Hindu month of Ashwin.

 Significance of the festival to Hinduism

 Observing Pitra Paksha is in accordance with The Lord’s will.
-Sri Krishna has instructed in The Srimad Bhagvatam Canto 11, Chapter 7, and Text 50 that grihastas (those who are householders) should perform Pitra Puja, understanding ancestors to be manifestations of His Potency.
-We see therefore that we do not engage in Mahalaya Paksha and Pitra Puja to the exclusion of worship to the Supreme Lord.
-Fasting, attending Sathsangh, chanting The Lord’s names, reading of scriptures, giving charity and worship of God are all undertaken during Pitra Paksha.
+Sri Krishna has instructed in The Srimad Bhagavatam Canto 11, Chapter 7, and Text 50 that Grihasta (householders) should perform Pitra Puja, understanding ancestors to be manifestations of His Potency.
+Therefore, we do not engage in Mahalaya Paksha and Pitra Puja to the exclusion of worship to the Supreme Lord.
+Fasting, attending Sathsangh, chanting The Lord’s names, reading scriptures, giving charity, and worshiping God are all undertaken during Pitra Paksha.
 The observance of Mahalaya Paksha and Pitra Paksha does not mean that elders are appreciated and respected only after death.
-In fact, every Hindu is expected to respect parents, grandparents and other elders while they are still in our midst and to value and acknowledge their contributions to our development.
+Every Hindu is expected to respect parents, grandparents and other elders while they are still in our midst and to value and acknowledge their contributions to our development.
 Only then does observance of Mahalaya Paksha and Pitra Paksha become meaningful.

 How to observe/practice